juanje/mystry-agents/game_experience.md

 One of them is the murderer.
 Mystery Agents creates a logical plot where several characters have a solid motive, but only one had the opportunity and means.

+**Does the Killer Know?**

+You can choose between two game modes:

+- **Killer doesn't know (default)**: No player knows if they're the murderer until the final reveal.
+This creates equal tension for everyone, as all players suspect themselves and each other equally.
+It's perfect for groups that prefer surprise and intrigue.

+- **Killer knows their identity**: The killer receives confidential instructions in their character sheet explaining what they did and how.
+This allows them to actively work to avoid detection, create false leads, and enjoy the psychological challenge of staying in character while hiding their guilt.
+It's ideal for players who enjoy strategic deception and roleplaying.

+Both modes work equally well — it's a matter of your group's preference and playstyle.

 ## The Game Flow, Step by Step

 Here's how a typical game night would unfold: